Andrew Denton: Television

 Denton appeared as a contestant on the Nine Network's Sale of the Century.

 While presenting his talk show Denton, he launched a public subscription scheme to hire a bounty hunter to capture fugitive businessman Christopher Skase, who was attempting to avoid extradition to Australia at the time.
 He had a cameo appearance in the Australian film Let's Get Skase.

 In 2003, Denton began hosting Enough Rope with Andrew Denton.
 He was executive producer and script editor for ABC's The Election Chaser and CNNNN.
 In an audience development survey in 2004, respondents named Denton as one of the "most liked and recognisable" personalities on Australian television.
 Enough Rope ended in late 2008.
+Also in 2003, Denton provided the narration for the ABC TV animated documentary series Human Contraptions.

 Asked about the best skill an interviewer can bring to the job, Denton said: "Research, clearly.
 Listening, obviously.
 And leaving myself open to the possibility it won't go the way I expect."

 In 2009, Denton hosted the second season of Elders, a series of interviews with ageing notable Australians.
 After this series finished, Denton took a few years off being in front of the camera and spent more time behind the scenes.
 In 2012, he returned to hosting duties, to ABC's game show, Randling.

 In 2014, Denton appeared on the SBS TV program Who Do You Think You Are?, tracing his Jewish family line to Poland.
-He visited the Treblinka extermination camp and contemplated what his fate might have been had his grandfather not moved to England.
+Traced also to Meir Katzenellenbogen He visited the Treblinka extermination camp and contemplated what his fate might have been had his grandfather not moved to England.

 In 2018, Denton hosted Interview, produced by Legacy Media for the Seven Network.